 Cancellations within 1 day of your trip will mean loss of 50% of the total rental.

 We understand that Mother Nature can be unpredictable and at times very challenging for wilderness travelers.
 We would be thrilled if everyone could experience great weather, minimal bugs etc… If requested, early returns will be given a (one day only) credit towards your future trip, no money back.

-Not for fishing; and only single day ski passes.
+Not for fishing; Yes for ski passes.
 Seasonal fishing licenses and ski passes can be obtained at the Holiday gas station just down the road.